Meet the team who help shape the artistic vision of the Company and work to champion future theatre-makers in Australia.

 Casting Director

 Janine has worked for over 20 years in the industry in Australia and internationally.
 In the UK, Janine worked in freelance casting for theatre, screen and commercial casting, and was a member of the RSC casting team where she worked on large scale theatre productions presented in the UK and internationally.
-Born in Naarm, Janine returned home to take up the position of Casting Director at Melbourne Theatre Company.
+Born in Naarm/Melbourne, Janine returned home to take up the position of Casting Director at Melbourne Theatre Company.
 Janine’s passion for casting comes from an appreciation and love of character and storytelling and a commitment to increasing representation in the industry by working to identify and reduce barriers to access and inclusion.
-She currently holds a BA in Professional Writing and Literature, and Graduate Certificate in Disability and Inclusion.
-Janine is a member of the Casting Guild of Australia.
+Janine holds a Master of Disability and Inclusion and BA in Professional Writing and Literature.
+Janine is a founding member of the Casting Guild of Australia (CGA).

 In addition to her extensive Melbourne Theatre Company and RSC casting experience, Janine’s credits include; Australian Casting Director for Harry Potter and the Cursed Child (Michael Cassel Group) at the Princess Theatre, Melbourne.
 UK credits as Casting Director include; Julius Caesar, I, Cinna The Poet, King John, Richard III, The Heart of Robin Hood, The Tempest, The Thirteen Midnight Challenges of Angelus Diablo, Days of Significance.
 Freelance credits include: Tiger Tail (Nuffield Theatre), The Mountaintop (as Casting Advisor/Theatre 503), The Spanish Tragedy, (Arcola), 2000 Feet Away, (Bush Theatre), Faustus (Headlong/tour).
 Screen includes (as Associate): Black Sails for STARZ, Dracula (NBC/Sky), Reign, The Adventurer: Curse of the Midas Box.